-1) shall use the location information as needed.
+1) shall use the location information as needed; and

+2) shall follow the procedure of subclause 6.3.3.1.X, if the MCVideo client has entered into or exited from a group geographic area.

 NOTE: The <Report> element contains the event triggering identity in the location information report from the UE, and can contain location information.